Undergraduate Catalog

 Suparna Chaudhry.
 Assistant professor of international affairs.
 Human rights, international law, political violence, nongovernmental organizations and civil society, South Asian politics.
 PhD 2016, MPhil 2014 Yale University.
 MA 2010 University of Chicago.
 BA 2009 St. Stephen's College, University of Delhi.

 Kundai V. Chirindo.
-Associate professor of rhetoric and media studies, director of general education.
+Associate professor of rhetoric and media studies and department chair, director of general education.
 Rhetoric, culture, and hermeneutics; Africa in the public imaginary; rhetoric and postcolonial theory.
 PhD 2012 University of Kansas.
 MA 2008, BA 2004 Bethel University.

 Lina Darwich.
 Assistant professor of education.
 Social/emotional learning (SEL), intersection of SEL and social justice, teacher-student relationships. social/emotional well-being of teachers.
 PhD 2013, MA 2008 University of British Columbia.
 BA, BEd 1989 American University of Beirut.

 Keith Dede.
-Professor of Chinese, chair of the Department of World Languages and Literatures.
-Chinese language and linguistics.
+Professor of Chinese.
+Chinese Language and Linguistics.
 PhD 1999, MA 1993, BA 1988 University of Washington.

 Joel W. Fisher.
-Associate professor of art, chair of the Department of Art.
+Associate professor of art.
 Photography.
 MFA 2006 Rhode Island School of Design.
 BA 1997 University of New Hampshire.

 Kristin Fujie.
-Associate professor of English, chair of the department of English.
-19th- and 20th-century American literature, modernism.
+Associate professor of English and department chair.
+19th- and 20th-Century American Literature, Modernism.
 PhD 2010, BA 1997 University of California at Berkeley.

 Benjamin Gaskins.
 Associate professor of political science.
 American politics, public opinion, media and politics, religion and politics.
 PhD 2011, MS 2008 Florida State University.
 BA 2006 Furman University.

 Leah Gilbert.
-Associate professor of political science, chair of the Department of Political Science.
+Associate professor of political science and department chair.
 Comparative politics, democratization, and Russian politics.
 PhD 2012, MA 2007 Georgetown University.
 BA 2002, St. Olaf College.

 Daena J. Goldsmith.
 Associate dean of the College of Arts and Sciences, professor of rhetoric and media studies.
 Social media, health communication, gender.
 PhD 1990, MA 1988 University of Washington.
 BS 1986 Lewis & Clark College.